-In order to prove the above claim, let us write the stationary solution as $\rho(t,x)=\rho_0(x)$ and $u(t,x)=u_0(x)$.
+\begin{proof} Let us write the stationary solution as $\rho(t,x)=\rho_0(x)$ and $u(t,x)=u_0(x)$.
 Then the first of equations~\eqref{eqrhou} in one dimension gives $\displaystyle \rho_0(x)={C}/{u_0(x)}$ for a constant $C$ determined by the initial conditions.
 The second of equations~\eqref{eqrhou} now reads:

-Let us multiply this equation by $u_0$ and integrate over the space domain $[0;1]$:
+Let us multiply this equation by $u_0$ and integrate over the space domain $[0,1]$:

 The two first integrals are both equal to zero, by considering an integration by part, as the boundary conditions are periodic.
 Then